telerik/teststudio-docs/docs/knowledge-base/test-execution-kb/excel-event.md

 ---
 title: Executing a Test from an Excel Event
 page_title: Executing a Test from an Excel Event
-description: "Test Studio is an innovative and easy-to-use automated web, WPF and load testing solution.
-Test Studio tests support essential technologies like ASP.NET AJAX, Silverlight, PHP and MVC.
-HTML5, Testing framework, functional testing, performance testing, load testing, exploratory testing, manual testing."
+description: Executing a Test from an Excel Event.
+Execute Test Studio tests or test lists by triggering events in an Excel spreadsheet
 position: 1
 ---
 #Executing a Test from an Excel Event#

 Some users may want to execute Test Studio tests or test lists by triggering events in an Excel spreadsheet.
 For example, your goal may be to create an Excel spreadsheet with a button whose click event is attached to a macro that runs your Test Studio tests.

 This is possible if you write an Excel macro to run <a href="/features/test-runners/artoftest-runner" target="_blank">the ArtOfTestRunner.exe</a> command from the command line, along with any necessary arguments.

 You will need to <a href="https://support.office.com/en-us/article/Add-a-button-and-assign-a-macro-to-it-in-a-worksheet-d58edd7d-cb04-4964-bead-9c72c843a283?ui=en-US&rs=en-US&ad=US" target="_blank">add a button control from the Developer Menu in Excel and associate it with a new macro</a>.